 Once the premium layer (i.e. Golden Ticket) is purchased, you don’t only unlock the higher tier rewards, but also receive immediate extra benefits straight away: your maximum amount of lives is increased, your profile icon turns golden and you start getting free boosters for the start of every level.

 As you collect Season Points and reach reward thresholds you usually receive boosters and currency as rewards.
-However, a major selling point for Gardenscapes’ Battle Pass is that Golden Ticket holders gain access to exclusive season-bound characters.
-The first season’s unique reward is a pet cat which you can earn to your garden and it’s very likely we’ll continue seeing similar cute collectibles in the upcoming seasons as well.
+However, a major selling point for Gardenscapes’ version is that Golden Ticket holders gain access to exclusive season-bound characters.
+The first season’s unique reward is a pet cat that you can earn for your garden and it’s very likely we’ll continue seeing similar cute collectibles in the upcoming seasons as well.

 Is it worth it?

 Casual Match3 is another of those genres that sure isn’t the first one to pop in mind when talking about Battle Passes, but here we are.
-Gardenscapes’ Battle Pass is a nice addition to the game, as it brings an extra progression layer for players without overcomplicating the straightforward gameplay loops of a casual game.
+Gardenscapes’ version of the feature is a nice addition to the game, as it brings an extra progression layer for players without overcomplicating the straightforward gameplay loops of a casual game.
 Even though the rewards it gives access to are not anything groundbreaking, it still manages to maintain a certain level of exclusiveness and is very likely to appeal to its core audience.

 Mario Kart Tour